sta518-f19/website/content/learningmodules/lm1/github_markdown/activity0101.md

 Git has many commands - most of the time we will only need to use `git add`, `git commit`, `git push`, and `git pull`.
 Also, we will primarily use git by the built in interfaces with GitHub and RStudio.

-If you Google for help with git and come across command line instructions, skip it and move on to the next resources unless you feel comfortable trying that method.
+If you Google for help with Git and come across command line instructions, skip it and move on to the next resources unless you feel comfortable trying that method.

-A great indepth resource for working with git and R (linked on the course site at [Additional Resources/GitHub](https://sta518.github.io/resources/github/)) is [Happy Git with R](https://happygitwithr.com/) - this would be a good place to start looking for help.
+A great indepth resource for working with Git and R (linked on the course site at [Additional Resources/GitHub](https://sta518.github.io/resources/github/)) is [Happy Git with R](https://happygitwithr.com/) - this would be a good place to start looking for help.

 ### GitHub

-If git/version control is like "Version history" in Google Docs, GitHub is like Google Drive - git and GitHub being much more rich in features and capabilities.
+If Git/version control is like "Version history" in Google Docs, GitHub is like Google Drive - Git and GitHub being more rich in features and capabilities.

 In this section, we will explore some of the basic GitHub capabilities: repos, commits, diffs, commit history, branching, and merging